harmeling/TRASHED2022-how-to-record-lectures/README.md

-# How to record lectures
+# How to record lectures with minimal after-edits
 (author: Stefan Harmeling, created: 2020-09-02, license: CC BY-SA 4.0)

 There does exist quite a bit of information about this topic at the HHU